How long are analytics stored?

 There is no limit to the number of users who can share a report.
 However, at this time, there is no way to grant access to a selected group of users.
 The report must be shared with each user individually.

 How often is data refreshed?

 If a report is left open, it will automatically refresh every few minutes to reflect any new data that has come in.
-Overviews will automatically refresh every 30 minutes if left open.
+Overview pages will automatically refresh every 30 minutes if left open.

 Note: Some Facebook metrics will only be updated once per day, as Facebook refreshes certain metrics only once every 24 hours.

 See Metrics Library for more details on how often each metric is refreshed.